2012 Basque regional election: Electoral system

-The use of the D'Hondt method might result in a higher effective threshold, depending on the district magnitude.

 Election date

 The term of the Basque Parliament expired four years after the date of its previous election, unless it was dissolved earlier.
 The election decree was required to be issued no later than the twenty-fifth day prior to the date of expiry of parliament and published on the following day in the Official Gazette of the Basque Country (BOPV), with election day taking place on the fifty-fourth day from publication.
 The previous election was held on 1 March 2009, which meant that the legislature's term would have expired on 1 March 2013.
 The election decree was required to be published in the BOPV no later than 5 February 2013, with the election taking place on the fifty-fourth day from publication, setting the latest possible election date for the Parliament on Sunday, 31 March 2013.

 The lehendakari had the prerogative to dissolve the Basque Parliament at any given time and call a snap election, provided that no motion of no confidence was in process.
 In the event of an investiture process failing to elect a lehendakari within a sixty-day period from the Parliament re-assembly, the Parliament was to be dissolved and a fresh election called.

 The People's Party (PP), on whose confidence and supply the López's government relied, withdrew their support in May 2012 claiming "difficulties in finding meeting points" with the Socialist Party of the Basque Country–Basque Country Left (PSE–EE), leaving López in a clear minority.
 While initially intending to reach the end of the legislature, mounting pressure from both the PP and the Basque Nationalist Party (PNV) led López to announce on 21 August that he would be dissolving parliament and call a snap election for 21 October 2012 over an impossibility to keep carrying out the government's legislative agenda.

+The Basque Parliament was officially dissolved on 28 August 2012 after the publication of the dissolution decree in the BOPV, setting the election date for 21 October.